 The concept of green building design balances environmental responsibility, resource efficiencies, occupant comfort and well-being, community development and the economics of building construction and operation.
 It includes an integrated development process, from the design team (building owners, architects, engineers and consultants), the construction team (materials manufacturers, contractors, waste managers) to the maintenance staff and building occupants a process that maximizes the owner’s return on investment.

-Peak is a member of the Canadian Green Building Council (CaGBC).
-The firm has, over recent years, focused its attention on “greening” our design and construction efforts to the principles of LEED®.
+Peak has been a member of the Canadian Green Building Council (CaGBC) since 2008 and has focused its attention on “greening” our design and construction efforts to the principles of LEED®.
 (Leadership in Energy and Environmental Design).
 Peak’s management and field staff are keenly aware of the design criteria and construction methodology necessary for successful certification.
 Peak has LEED® Accredited Professionals on staff.
-The Peak Team has completed, or is currently completing the following LEED® projects: (or equivalent)
+The Peak Team has completed the following LEED® projects: (or equivalent)

 - INVISTA Centre 4 pad Arena/Community Centre, Kingston – design/build LEED® Gold

 - Canadian Forces Aerospace Warfare Centre, CFB Trenton – design/build LEED® Gold